HCNXAPI/cheshirecat/README.md

 For a test with multiple connections avoid the usage of embedded flask webserver, use gunicorn with multiple workers like:

 gunicorn -w 4 process_cheshire:app -b 127.0.0.1:5000

+if you want use cheshirecat_api.service to enable it as service, see below.

+## cheshirecat_api.service

+copy file cheshirecat_api.service in  /etc/systemd/system/ then

+sudo systemctl enable cheshirecat_api.service

+start it with

+sudo systemctl start  cheshirecat_api

+and check status of service with

+sudo systemctl status cheshirecat_api

 ## TODO